DignityAI/dignity-ai/drafts/power-mapping/20250531-Scripps Spelling Bee Philly and South Jersey champ.md

-# POWER MAPPING ANALYSIS: Educational Access and Academic Competition Equity in Spelling Bee Participation
+# POWER MAPPING ANALYSIS: Educational Access and Achievement in Spelling Bee Participation

 ## Executive Summary
-The Scripps National Spelling Bee reveals complex power dynamics in educational opportunity, highlighting how academic competitions can simultaneously empower and marginalize students.
-This power mapping identifies critical leverage points for expanding educational access and challenging systemic barriers in competitive academic spaces.
+The Scripps National Spelling Bee reveals complex power dynamics in educational opportunity, highlighting how individual student resilience intersects with systemic barriers in academic competitions.
+While the event celebrates academic achievement, it also exposes unequal access to educational resources and preparation.
+Community organizers can leverage this narrative to challenge educational inequities and create more inclusive pathways for student success.

 ## PRIMARY POWER HOLDERS